 The Hennesseys’ children are:

-• John W. Hennessey 3rd, a computer web-page specialist who lives in Weston, Mass. with his wife, Derna Marie DeMaggio, physician leader of an OB/Gyn practice group in Boston.
+• John W. Hennessey 3rd, an angel investor and computer web-page specialist who lives in Weston, Mass. with his wife, Derna Marie DeMaggio, physician leader of an OB/Gyn practice group in Boston.

 Marriage to Madeleine May Kunin

 Hennessey married Madeleine May Kunin on February 12, 2006 , and the couple took up dual residence in Kendal at Hanover and in Burlington, Vermont.
 In addition to her past public positions, mentioned earlier, Ms. Kunin is founder and director of the Institute for Sustainable Communities, Marsh Professor-at-large at The University of Vermont, a regular commentator on Vermont Public Radio, and a blogger on the Huffington Post.
 Her latest book, The New Feminist Agenda: Defining the Next Revolution for Women, Work, and Family was published in April 2012, and the couple has traveled across America for speeches and book signings.
 (See Ms. Kunin’s entry in Wikipedia for a full account of her career.)
 They moved in April 2014 to Wake Robin, a continuing care retirement community in Shelburne, Vermont.

-Ms. Kunin’s children are Julia, an artist and teacher in New York City; Peter, a Burlington attorney who, with his wife, Lisa, has three teenage children: William, David, and Sara; Adam, a Burlington cardiologist who, with his wife, Jane, has two pre-school sons: Samuel and Jacob; and Daniel, was senior advisor to the President of the Republic of Georgia, who lives in Tbilisi.
+Ms. Kunin’s children are Julia, an artist and teacher in New York City; Peter, a Burlington attorney who, with his wife, Lisa, has three children: William, David, and Sara; Adam, a Burlington cardiologist who, with his wife, Jane, has two sons: Samuel and Jacob; and Daniel, was senior advisor to the President of the Republic of Georgia.

 Wikipedia Entry for John W. Hennessey, Jr.